-From left to right: Panel moderator and Senior Director of Alumni and Donor Relations Brigette Sancho, panelists John Tass-Parker and Bryony Cole.
+From left to right: Panel moderator and Senior Director of Alumni and Donor Relations Brigette Sancho, panellists John Tass-Parker and Bryony Cole.

 “I always enjoy sharing more about sextech because it is such a misunderstood industry.
 It’s rewarding when people approach me afterwards and say thank you for talking about the topic in such a shame-free way.”

-Through her fellow panelist, Bryony also enjoyed learning about a very topical issue – the intersection of politics and social media.
+Through her fellow panellist, Bryony also enjoyed learning about a very topical issue – the intersection of politics and social media.

 “It was fascinating to learn about John’s career from high-profile politics to being a decision maker in major technology that is changing the way we consume and create information online,” she said.

 Aside from speaking on the panel, Bryony enjoyed connecting with fellow attendees, hearing about their careers, and learning about the opportunities they found in NYC.

 “From alums starting their own architect studios to those pioneering ground-breaking research in psychology, there’s a real spirit of entrepreneurialism amongst the community and a generosity with sharing information, contacts and connections,” she said.

 “That makes it really valuable to be a part of, both personally and professionally.”